JBrozinski/clickyGame/README.md

 Click on a picture of prolific actor Samuel L. Jackson.
 But don't click the same picture twice.
 Good luck navigating this test of memory and skill.

+Instructions:

+1. Click an image of the famous actor.
+2. The images will shuffle around the screen.
+3. Click another image.
+4. Repeat steps 2-3.
+If you click the same image twice, you will lose the game.
+If you can click each image without clicking the same one twice, you win.
+5. Score will be recorded.

 ![clickyGameScreenshot](https://user-images.githubusercontent.com/60246168/95133282-4ef4a000-071e-11eb-8cef-ec23f7f107ef.PNG)

-This project is deployed on Heroku.
+This project was built with React and is deployed on Heroku.